S1D1T1/NetNewsWire/README.md

 - Thumbnail
 - Basic metadata

 The actual video description (which often contains timestamps, links, and important context) is not included in the RSS feed.
 This fork adds that missing information by making YouTube API calls when you view a video.
+In short, it's the stuff I use to determine if I actually want to watch.

 ## Technical Approach

+This enhancement only uses Google's official YouTube APIs.

 This enhancement works at the display layer rather than modifying NetNewsWire's core RSS parsing: